sbissantz/elisr/README.md

 relationship with one another but where (b) any of them is tied to a single fragment.
 That is where (2) `overlap()` comes into play.
 Passing fragments to `overlap()`, the functions underlying algorithm tries to enrich each fragment.
-The emerging scales are fortified with items from your specified data frame, but the algorithm excludes them when building a fragment.
-Making a long story short:
+The emerging scales are flavored with items from your specified data frame, but the algorithm excludes the ones that are already built into anyone of them.
-Using `overlap()` an item can appear in more than one of the enriched fragments.
+Making a long story short: Using `overlap()` an item can appear in more than one of the enriched fragments.
 In doing so, we overcome the splitting effect of the data frame induced by `disjoint()`.

 ### Install from GitHub (development version)